 Princess Punzalan, an amazing villainess in Philippine movies a few years ago, is currently working in the hospitals as a private nurse in the US on weekends.
 She became popular for her “kontrabida”(antagonist) roles in television series like Mula Sa Puso, Now and Forever, and The Last Prince.
 Her acting is so realistic that one of the fans literally threw tomatoes at her after watching the scene from Mula sa puso where she did an evil laugh after bombing the lead actress.
 Her movie Johnny Loves Dolores was one of the entries in the San Francisco International Asian Film Festival.

-Princess Punzalan admits that when she was a child she thought that she will be an actress until she grows old, and her hair turns white, just like Mary Walter (the late movie star who was known for her white hair and goose-bumps stirring performance).
+Princess Punzalan admits that when she was a child, she thought that she would be an actress until she grows old, and her hair turns white, just like Mary Walter (the late movie star who was known for her white hair and goose-bumps stirring performance).
 But, she ended up being a nurse instead after migrating to the United States last 2005.

 Why Princess took up nursing

 In an interview with G. Toengi, Princess says that originally, she wanted to be a doctor.
-But she found out that it would take 12 years to finish so she just opted for nursing.
-She also says that it’s in her nature to be caring and if there’s anything she can do to help others, she will do it.
+But she found out that it would take 12 years to finish, so she opted for nursing.
+She also says that it’s in her nature to be caring, and if there’s anything she can do to help others, she will do it.